 Common question: Do I wear the race shirt in the run?

-There is an awards ceremony post-race for overall and category winners, plus TONS of door prizes, so stick around!
-Once your body cools down you’ll want a hoodie or jacket, and maybe some sweats.
+There is an awards ceremony post-race for overall and age group winners, plus TONS of door prizes, so stick around!
+Once your body cools down you’ll want your hoodie or jacket, and maybe some sweats.
 When you’ve decided what top you’d like to run in, you’ll pin your bib onto the FRONT of your shirt (or shorts/pants if you prefer).
 The bib goes on the front because as you are finishing the course, the volunteers in charge of timing need to be able to see it clearly.
 Four safety pins will be provided to you.

-Please, don’t think that warming up for a race means you are “super hardcore” and trying to win or break records or something.
-Warming up is necessary to prevent injury, feel ready, and so that you don’t give your body a rude awakening sending it from resting to a high heart-rate in just a few seconds!
+Please, don’t think that warming up for an event means you are being “super hardcore” and trying to win or break records or something.
+Warming up is necessary to prevent injury, feel ready, and so that you don’t give your body a rude awakening sending it from resting to a higher heart-rate in just a few seconds!
 Try a short, easy jog part way down Wantage Road or even just in the parking lot, then twirl the ankles, try some leg swings front to back and side to side while hanging on to something for support, grape-vine, high knees, butt kicks, whatever gets you warmed up, and then some stretching is okay after your muscles are no longer cold.

 1/6: Lester Centre to BC Hydro